22 Clear Signs You’ve Reached the Upper Middle Class

 Stable Family Dynamics

-A strong family unit is a hallmark of this group.
-Marriage rates tend to be higher, and divorce rates lower because stability is a priority.
-Time is spent intentionally, whether that’s coaching little league, taking ski trips, or hosting family game nights.
+A strong family unit is one of the most defining signs of upper middle class living.
+Marriage rates tend to be higher and family time is intentional, be it coaching little league, traveling together, or hosting family game nights.

 Emphasis on Education